 Landscape and Visual Impact Assessment (LVIA) and Townscape Assessment (TVIA)

 Changes to the existing landscape or townscape are often the most contentious element of new developments.
 By identifying the effects of proposals on views and on the landscape, LVIA can often be key to planning decisions.
 LVIA/ TVIA may be carried out formally as part of an Environmental Impact Assessment, or as an informal contribution to the appraisal of development proposals and planning applications.

 Our expert assessors undertake LVIA/ TVIAs across the full spectrum of property and infrastructure development, including transport and energy infrastructure, residential, mixed-use and commercial, education and healthcare, water and leisure projects.

-With our extensive experience, we help our clients through the full cycle of development from initial studies, through EIA, to the submission of applications and supporting documents and the subsequent discharge of conditions and requirements.
+With our extensive experience, we help our clients through the full cycle of development from initial studies, through EIA, to the submission of applications and supporting documents, and the subsequent discharge of conditions and requirements.

 For major infrastructure developments, a DCO under the Planning Act may be required.
-Our team has experience guiding projects through the process, including statutory and non-statutory consultation, stakeholder liaison, Statements of Common Ground, submission of the application, Examination, granting of a DCO and discharge of requirements.
+Our team has experience of guiding projects through the process, including statutory and non-statutory consultation, stakeholder liaison, Statements of Common Ground, submission of the application, Examination, granting of a DCO and discharge of requirements.

 Our services include: